heroapoorva/Novelty-detection/README.md

         - `url` - The urls from where the news article was gathered.
         - `dop` - The date of publishing of the news article.

-The output of this step is a json object which contains all the words which appear in the corpus.
+The output of this step is a json object which contains all the words and how many time they appear in the corpus.
 This output is written to disk.

+### Novelty Detection
+The input to this step should be
+1. Json parseable file with cleaning done with the 4 keys
+2. A dictionary of all the words and their number of occurance in the json file, as another json file
+3. A number indicating the number of topwords which should be used.

+The output of this step is an array of novelty values, this is written to disk.

+### Outlier Detection
+The input to this step should be
+1. Json parseable file with cleaning done with the 4 keys
+2. A dictionary of all the words and their number of occurance in the json file, as another json file
+3. A number indicating the number of topwords which should be used.
+4. A file containing the keywords for filtering

+The output of this step is an array of arrays of novelty values for each keyword, this is written to disk.

+### Classification
+The input to this step should be
+1. Json parseable file with cleaning done with the 4 keys
+2. A dictionary of all the words and their number of occurance in the json file, as another json file
+3. A number indicating the number of topwords which should be used.
+4. A file containing the keywords for filtering
+5. Another Json parseable file with cleaning done with the 4 keys for prediction

 # Execution
 The execution will take place in 5 steps: